gdoy1/dnanexus_illumina_automator/README.md

 - Check if Q30 and error rate exceed a minimum threshold before launching the pipeline
 - Generate Q-score histogram plot and scatter plot
 - Serve a dashboard displaying run status and metrics using Flask
+- Slack bot integration to post updates as each stage progresses

 ## Requirements
 - Python 3.x
 - Docker (for Docker deployment)
 - Libraries: Flask, SQLite, xml, csv, DNAnexus, and other dependencies
+- OPTIONAL: Slack

 ## Installation
 1. Clone the repository: Clone the project's repository to your local machine by running the following command in your terminal or command prompt: